Mission

 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 (2 Corinthians 5:17-19)

-If you have received the message of reconciliation yourself, you have now been given the ministry of reconciliation to relay to others.
-So, if you follow Jesus, congratulations!
-You are now officially commissioned as a missionary.
+The Scriptures teach that anyone who has received the good news of Jesus, has also been given the task of sharing that news with others.
+So if you follow Jesus, congratulations–you are now officially commissioned as a missionary.

-For us to be the type of church God created us to be, we must understand we exist for the good of people who aren’t a part of our church yet.
-We are to be outward oriented as a church family.
+And for us to to be the type of church God created us to be, we must understand that we exist for the good of people who aren't yet a part of our church.
+We want to be outward oriented as a church family.

 Justice is something we do together.